SpencerBall99/EV_ChargingRobot/README.md

 ## Video
 Watch our robot move under manual control here:  https://youtu.be/Z2Zl5m5ZBxk
-This was filmed at the second-to-last milestone in the project, directly before we calibrated it for autonomous operation.
+This was filmed at the second-to-last project milestone, directly before we calibrated it for autonomous operation.

 ## What files are in this repository?